bhstoller/FaceToBMI-CNN/README.md

 - **Performance Outcome**: Did not outperform the ViT model, but demonstrated moderate standalone performance for the MLP.
 - **Purpose**: Explored complementary strength of image-based and structured (landmark) inputs for BMI regression.

+### EfficientNet with PyTorch
+- **Architecture**: Leveraged EfficientNet, a lightweight yet high-performing CNN, pre-trained on ImageNet for feature extraction.
+- **Image Input**: Designed to predict BMI using only facial image data, without incorporating demographic attributes such as sex.
+- **Image Preprocessing**: Input images were resized to 200×200 pixels in RGB.
+- **Training Strategy**: Fine-tuned the model using the Adam optimizer with learning rate scheduling and weight decay.
+- **Evaluation Metrics**: Evaluated using multiple regression metrics, including MAE, RMSE, and correlation coefficient.